March to May,Sep to Oct

 - Any others expenses which are not mentioned on ‘Price Includes’ section.

 Nepal entry visa; you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-(Tourist Visa with Multiple Entries for 30 days can be obtained by paying US $ 40 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entries for 90 days can be obtained by paying US $100.
+(Tourist Visa with Multiple Entries for 30 days can be obtained by paying the US $ 40 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 90 days can be obtained by paying the US $100.
 Please bring 2 copies of passport size photos).

 The following gives you a general idea of the personal items that you can bring for the trek.
 The personal items of your individual interest, and choice.
 In a supported trek, heavy items are carried by porters or yaks and personal belongings that you may need for the day like money, camera, sun cream, water bottle, rain gear, and toilet paper etc. should be carried by yourself.
 So you are briefed to pack items in two different bags.
 The most important fact that one should keep on mind is that one should have enough clothes to tackle the cold weather in the mountain range.